What is the difference between solid wood and veneer?

 The appearance of veneer is determined by how the veneer is cut from the log and then jointed.
 Cutting is done in 4 different ways.

-The drawing with construction, through the heart of the tree the trunk is cut. - Quarter – Normal cut
+• Dosse The drawing with construction, through the heart of the tree the trunk is cut.

-The trunk rotates around its axis and cuts are made at right angles to the annual rings.
+• Quarter – Rift cut The trunk rotates around its axis and the cut is perpendicular to the annual rings.

 Not only is the way the log is cut done in different ways, the joining technique of the individual sheets is also done in four ways.
 Again, this creates different outcomes of the veneer sheet.